 STORMWATER MANAGEMENT COMPONENT GENERAL REQUIREMENT APPLICABILITY TO THE STUDY AREA Quantity Control Reducing the impact of development on stormwater flow on downstream receivers to prevent flooding or exceedance of existing flows.
-Due to the subject site's proximity to Lake Ontario, quantity control is not required according stormwater flows to Serson Creek (if determined to be useful for the site servicing) may required according of the channel.
-Quality Control Reducing the impact of development on water quality, with a focus on total suspended solids.
+Due to the subject site's proximity to Lake Ontario, quantity control is not required accordi stormwater flows to Serson Creek, while not currently proposed, may require quantity con vicing) Quality Control Reducing the impact of development on water quality, with a focus on total suspended solids.
 Quality control is required for the subject lands.
-In accordance with the Ministry of the Environment of the Erosion Control Reducing the impact of development on the stability of down- stream receiving systems.
-Due to the subject site's proximity to Lake Ontario, erosion control is not required for areas d sidered for areas discharging to Serson Creek.
-However, 5mm of runoff per storm event for the water balance requirement.
+In accordance with the Ministry of the Env enhanced protection, a minimum water quality target of 80% TSS removal is required.
+Erosion Control Reducing the impact of development on the stability of down- stream receiving systems.
+Due to the subject site's proximity to Lake Ontario, erosion control is not required for areas sidered for areas discharging to Serson Creek (currently, drainage area to Serson Creek has areas, the 5mm target will not be applied.
 Water Balance Maintaining / mimicking where possible the natural water cycle in terms of infiltration/groundwater recharge, runoff, and evapotranspiration.
-5mm filtration / retention per storm event post-development is required for the overall site. water balance targets.
+5mm filtration / retention per storm event post-development is typically required for the or measures.
+The proposed ROW LID measures may be used to address the water balance tar tions permit, but in areas where liners on the LIDs are necessary, infiltration is not possible erally provides a benefit, in the case of the LCPL lands, there is the competing interest of m at the lake to encourage water circulation in areas that would otherwise remain stagnant.
+50% of all annual rainfall events, according to the City of Toronto wet weather flow manag events on site would prevent the frequest discharges to the inlet and outlet channels, the genated water to circulate within the inelt and outlet channels.
 Thermal Mitigation Stormwater runoff from urban areas is often warmer than pre-development runoff due to warm rooftops, pavement, and long-term retention in ponds.
 The warm stormwater has the potential to impact temperature-sensitive "cold-water" species.
-Thermal mitigation is not required - Lake Ontario and Serson Creek are not considered to be perature.
-However, the stormwater runoff from the site will generally be cool since undergro measures will be employed and no end-of-pipe stormwater management facilities (i.e. pond
+Thermal mitigation is not required - Lake Ontario and Serson Creek are not considered to perature.
+However, the stormwater runoff from the site will generally be cool since undergo measures will be employed and no end-of-pipe stormwater management facilities (i.e. por